Medical tourism agent: Practices

 Medical tourism or health tourism providers assist travellers in planning their medical travel.
 They offer complete information on medical facilities, service providers, medical professionals, travel agencies, resorts, medical/travel insurance overseas as well as of local areas.
+Some medical tourism providers also coordinate non-medical aspects of the journey, including flight arrangements, accommodation, transportation and translation services.
 Millions of medical travellers travel overseas for their medical, dental, and cosmetic procedures.

 Health tourism providers make information available about the hospitals, clinic and the doctors that they are partnered with, but the nature, extent and quality of the information provided by different organisations and companies working in this field varies enormously.
 Hospital quality indicators can include whether they have been subjected to independent international healthcare accreditation, practice evidence-based medicine, and good governance, and whether independent health care staff, particularly the doctors providing the services, have been subjected to independent credentialing, as well as evidence that the doctors maintain and improve their personal professional standards.

 In addition, there are a number of non-medical angles which receive varying degrees of attention by providers.
 These include: